Have you ever heard the term ‘busy as a bee?’

 I was not aware of the taste difference until my husband and I began keeping our own bees.
-But when you eat their natural honey versus the store-bought stuff, there is no comparison.
+However, when you eat the natural honey versus the store-bought stuff, there is no comparison.
 Just ask other beekeepers if you don’t believe me.

 Local raw honey does more than taste good.
 It can also help you to overcome your seasonal allergies.

 If you need a reason to take the plunge, taste some natural honey, and you will see how great of an idea it is that you can actually have it being produced right out your back door.

 The honey isn’t the only good thing brewing in your backyard hives.
 Their wax is great to have on hand too.

 So what you can do with bee’s wax?

 Well, you can make lip gloss, candles, and even bee’s wax gummy bears.
 If you are interested in more ideas here is a great resource.